Chapter 6: The Roadmap

 Approach: Often qualitative.
 Open-ended questions.
 Looking for patterns you didn’t anticipate.

-You’re not testing a hypothesis—you’re discovering what’s happening.
-You might conduct interviews, observe fan forums, analyze fan-created content.
-The outcome is a rich description and perhaps a preliminary theory about fan identity formation.
+You’re not testing a hypothesis; you’re discovering what’s happening.
+You might conduct interviews, observe fan forums or professional communities, and analyze participant-created content.
+The outcome is a rich description and perhaps a preliminary theory.

 Output: Patterns, themes, preliminary frameworks.
 Often inductive.